-Inside CV32E40P, clock gating cells are used both in cv32e40p_sleep_unit.sv and cv32e40p_register_file_latch.sv.
-For more information on the expected behavior of the clock gating cell when using the latch-based register file check out Register File.
+Inside CV32E40P, clock gating cells are used in both cv32e40p_sleep_unit.sv and cv32e40p_top.sv.

 The cv32e40p_sim_clock_gate.sv file is not intended for synthesis.
 For ASIC synthesis and FPGA synthesis the manifest should be adapted to use a customer specific file that implements the cv32e40p_clock_gate module using design primitives that are appropriate for the intended synthesis target technology.